 Stick with spray paint for the first few years, use a Pilot marker now and then.
 With no credibility already earned, stickers will make you look like you lack courage and ambition.

-The longer you write the more you learn that the only people who use the word toy are other toys.
+The longer you write the more you learn.
+The only people who use the word graffiti toy are other toys.
 Even if you’re just starting out and someone calls you a toy whose graffiti looks the business to you, chances are it looks the business because you don’t fully understand why it’s so bad.

-Toy is a word used by the insecure and jealous.
-Graffiti writers who are content in their own accomplishments and have been writing for a long time have no interest in insulting graffiti writers below their standard or having an opinion on their graffiti- it’s the equivalent of laughing at an ant because it can’t read.
+Graffiti Toy is a word used by the insecure and jealous.
+Graffiti writers who are content in their own accomplishments and have been writing for a long time, have no interest in insulting graffiti writers below their standard or having an opinion on their graffiti.
+It’s the equivalent of laughing at an ant because it can’t read.

 Put the internet down, the more time you spend thinking about graffiti and looking at what others are doing, the less time you are having your own mega LOLs.

-Whether you’ve got 2 months or 20 years experience, graffiti is the most fun you can have with a can of paint, so don’t worry and enjoy being toy.
+Whether you’ve got 2 months or 20 years experience, graffiti is the most fun you can have with a can of paint, so don’t worry and enjoy being a graffiti toy.

-Learn the basics of how to draw graffiti letters here
+Keep spreading you knowledge and learn the basics of how to draw graffiti letters for beginners here.